 While the circumstances of each type of truck accident are unique, the cause can often be attributed to factors such as:

 - Driver Negligence.
 Coming in a variety of forms, driver error is arguably the most common cause of accidents involving trucks and cars.
 Perhaps the most pervasive form is distracted driving.
 Drivers often make the mistake of paying attention to something other than the responsible operation of their vehicle.
 Even if it’s just for a moment, distracted driving is dangerous.
-By using a cell phone, navigation system, radio, or another device, a driver can crucially compromise their ability to safely operate their vehicle.
+By using a cell phone, navigation system, playing with a pet, radio, or another device, a driver can crucially compromise their ability to safely operate their vehicle.

 - Exhaustion.
 In attempting to transport cargo over long distances in a timely manner, the expectations of their company and their client can pressure drivers into spending too much time behind the wheel.
 Federal regulations are in place to prevent commercial vehicle operators from making the potentially catastrophic mistake of driving while tired.
 These regulations limit the amount of time a commercial vehicle operator can drive and requires them to log their hours.
 But pressures to deliver their cargo can cause drivers to inadequately or even falsely log their hours, at the expense of their ability to attend to the road responsibly.